 Heavy reliance is being placed on exports as a means to drive the economy forward.
-Not for one moment against a judicious policy of exporting what India has an abundance of.
-But a rational export policy would ensure that domestic supplies of the same products are not hijacked, that the exports do not cause domestic prices to skyrocket, rights of local communities from whom resources are being extracted are respected, and that they control and benefit from the exports as far as possible.
+Not for one moment am I against a judicious policy of exporting what India has an abundance of.
+But a rational export policy would ensure that domestic supplies of the same products are not hijacked, that the exports do not cause domestic prices to skyrocket, that the resultant exploitation is ecologically sustainable, that the rights of local communities from whom resources are being extracted are respected, and that they control and benefit from the exports as far as possible.
 Unfortunately, the current thrust violates each of these principles.

 The clearest examples of this destructive thrust are in the case of fisheries and aquaculture, floriculture, cash cropping, and mining.

-1994 was marked by a series of massive protests by fisher folk living along India's coasts.
-On February 4 and again on November 23, millions of fisherfolk struck work, refusing to engage in any fishing, fish landing, or fish selling.
+1994 was marked by a series of massive protests by fisherfolk living along India's coasts.
+On February 4 and again on November 23, millions of fisherfolk struck work, refusing to engage in any fishing. fish landing, or fish selling.
 Their target of ire was the Indian government's current thrust towards opening out the country's fisheries to export-oriented, mechanised harvesting.
-They claimed that this thrust would devastate both the marine environment and small-scale fisherfolk's livelihoods.
+They claimed that this thrust would devastate both the marine environment and smallscale fisherfolk's livelihoods.

-Marine product exports rose by well over 30% from 1992-93 to 1993-94, increasing their share in the overall exports from 3.2 to 3.6%.
-Exports of fish and fish products as a whole have risen from 159,000 tonnes, valued at Rs.
-960 crores, in 1990-91, to 258,000 tonnes, valued at Rs.
-2552 crores, in 1993-94.
+Marine product exports rose by well over 30 per cent from 1992-93 to 1993-94, increasing their share in the overall exports from 3.2 to 3.6 per cent.
+Exports of fish and fish products as a whole have risen from 1,59,000 tonnes, valued at Rs 960 crore in 1990-91, to 2,58,000 tonne, valued at Rs 2,552 crore in 1993-94.
 In the same period (1991-94), 82 companies were given clearance for joint (foreign and Indian) venture marine fisheries, using 255 deep sea fishing trawlers.

 Not surprisingly, joint ventures being allowed into India are all export-oriented.
 According to FAO and other data, fish catch in virtually the entire world is declining, with the exception of the Indian ocean.
-It is obvious that the major fishing companies, and the rich fish-eating nations, are eveing our waters to satiate their large appetites.
+It is obvious that the major fishing companies, and the rich fish-eating nations, are eyeing our waters to satiate their large appetites.
 Unfortunately, lured by the foreign exchange prospects, our government has given in to this unjustified and unsustainable demand.
 Proponents of trawling claim that these ventures will be allowed to fish only in deep waters, where traditional fisherfolk do not go.
 But past experience has shown that trawler owners find it convenient and cheaper to fish closer to shore.
 Also, trawlers are often used in the fish-breeding season, during which time traditional fisherfolk usually give the seas a rest.
 The results, for India's marine ecosystems and traditional fisherfolk, are already proving to be disastrous.
 Physical clashes between trawler owners and local fisherfolk are a common occurrence.
 It is not at all surprising that millions of fisherfolk are so stridently asking for a change in policy.

 Fisherfolk and farmers along the coasts will also be seriously hit by the spate of new prawn and shrimp farming ventures which are being cleared.
 There has been a rapid expansion of such aquaculture, largely oriented to foreign demand for sea-food.
-Such farming involves intensive management of coastal ecosystems, oriented to a single species; this invariably disrupts the delicate salinity balance of coastal areas, and reduces their biodiversity.
+Such farming involves intensive management of coastal ecosystems, oriented to a single species; this invariably disrupts the delicate salinity balance of coasta Pareas, and reduces their biodiversity.
 In many areas of the world (Thailand, Philippines, Taiwan, Ecuador), such farming has left marine deserts in its wake.
-Since large-scale such farming has left marine deserts in its wake.
-Since large-scale operations standardised to meet stringent export requirements are affordable mainly by big companies, benefits hardly go to small fisherfolk.
+Since large-scale operations standardised to meet stringent export requirements are affordable mainly by big companies. benefits hardly go to small fisherfolk